samclane/LIFX-Control-Panel/README.md

 It uses the tk framework for the GUI.

 # Quick Start
-Go over to [releases](https://github.com/samclane/LIFX-Control-Panel/releases) and download the latest .exe Starting the program takes a moment, as it first must scan your LAN for any LIFX devices.
+Go over to [releases](https://github.com/samclane/LIFX-Control-Panel/releases) and download the latest `.exe` file.

+Starting the program takes a moment, as it first must scan your LAN for any LIFX devices.

 # Running the source code